zacharyzaczek/ZaczeksPhotography.github.io/README.md

 Personal Website

 Update: 4/18/2025
-  This website was created in 2021, when i started my web development journey.
+  This site was created in 2021, and I've progressed since then in HTML, CSS, and JavaScript.
-  I need to work on formatting it correctly for mobile devices.
+  I'm currently working on moble viewing and other configurations.
+  However, the site is up and running..